mlangguth89/downscaling-cgan/README.md

 # Downscaling conditional Generative Adversarial Network (cGAN)

 Code to downscale or postprocess NWP forecasts using a cGAN.
 Forked from the code at https://github.com/ljharris23/public-downscaling-cgan.

 Main modifications
 - Making the code more generally applicable to different regions, and different domain sizes.
 - Making the data and models more config-driven.
+- Adding extra features, like changes to input and output normalisation.

 # Setup